PML-N dissidents Zulfiqar Khosa, Dost Muhammad Khosa join PTI

 Khan and Zulfiqar Khosa made the announcement after their meeting at the latter's residence in Lahore earlier today.
 Dost Muhammad also attended the meeting.

-The former governor of Punjab Zulfiqar Khosa made no secret of his disagreements with PML-N supreme leader Nawaz Sharif and President Shahbaz Sharif in the past.
+Former Punjab governor Zulfiqar Khosa made no secret of his disagreements with PML-N supreme leader Nawaz Sharif and President Shahbaz Sharif in the past.

 In 2016, Khosa had demanded Nawaz to step down as prime minister after he was caught up in the Panama Papers scandal.